 Andretti test KEY aspect of F1 car despite rejection

-The US based team were denied an entry into the sport for both 2025 and 2026 after the rights holders decided they wouldn't be bringing enough value.
+The US-based team were denied an entry into the sport for both 2025 and 2026 after F1 rights holders decided their bid wouldn't be bringing enough value.

-READ MORE: Marko makes MAJOR announcement on Red Bull future after crunch talks
+READ MORE: F2 Power Rankings – Saudi Arabian SUPREMACY blows F2 title fight open

 They aren’t letting that put them off for the time being though, as they continue to work hard towards a 2028 entry.

-An entry alongside works manufacturer Cadillac as engine supplier will go a long way towards adding value to their prospective entry when it comes to applying to become an 11th team again.
+An entry alongside works manufacturer Cadillac as engine supplier would go a long way towards adding value to their prospective bid when it comes to applying to become an 11th team again.

-READ MORE: Jos Verstappen gives STUNNING verdict on Horner future at Red Bull

 Andretti on the move

-Speaking to The Associated Press, Michael Andretti shared few words about his team’s Formula 1 hopes.
+Speaking to The Associated Press, Michael Andretti shared a few words about his team’s F1 hopes.

 "We're in the process of doing things, so we're still feeling very good about what we're doing," he said.

-Since their rejection, Andretti has adopted the phrase that its F1 project "continues on pace", with it also being reported that they recently ‘crash tested’ a front wing.
+Since their rejection, Andretti has adopted the phrase that its F1 project "continues on pace", with it also being reported by the above source that they recently ‘crash tested’ a front wing.

 The state of Red Bull’s domination suggests that an 11th team may be welcome sooner rather than later, with the sport in need of an injection of excitement.